canada-ca/digital-playbook-guide-numerique/README.md

 ## Structure of the Digital Playbook (draft)

 The Government of Canada Digital Playbook provides practical and measurable guidance to assist individual projects with becoming more agile, open and user-focused by applying the Digital Standards.
 For each standard the Playbook offers a set of guidelines.
-For each guideline, the Playbook provides a checklist for meeting the guideline and a list of guides to assist with implementation.
+For each guideline, the Playbook provides a checklist for meeting the guideline, a list of guides and other content to assist with implementation.

 - **Standards** are strategic and describe the expected behaviour.
 - **Guidelines** are tactical and describe in general terms how to behave according to the standards.